-Field Meaning

-State The state of the issue, as follows:

-Review: Awaiting a peer review by another tester.
+Field Meaning Submitter The name of the tester or other engineer who identified the problem, defaulting to the current user.
+For remotely generated reports, this will specify either the contact name or the outsource test organization itself.
+Submit Date The date on which the bug report was opened.
+Owner The person responsible for moving the bug report to its next, and ultimately terminal, state.
+State The state of the issue, as follows: Review: Awaiting a peer review by another tester.
 Rejected: Review failed; behavior is not a bug.
 Reported: The problem is deemed by the test engineer fully characterized and isolated.

-Assigned: The problem is accepted as fully characterized and isolated by development, and an owner, responsible for

-fixing the problem, is assigned.
+Assigned: The problem is accepted as fully characterized and isolated by development, and an owner, responsible for fixing the problem, is assigned.
 Build: The problem is believed fix and the corresponding changes are checked into the source code repository awaiting the new test release.

-Test: The new test release, containing the fix, is installed in the test lab, and someone owns testing the problem to

-evaluate the fix.
+Test: The new test release, containing the fix, is installed in the test lab, and someone owns testing the problem to evaluate the fix.
 Reopened: The fix failed the retest.
 Defer: Do not fix for this release.

-Closed: The fix passed the retest.

-Quality Risk A classification of the symptom against the quality risk involved as follows:
+Quality Risk A classification of the symptom against the quality risk involved as follows: Functionality Performance, Load, Capacity, or Volume Usability Reliability or Stability Installation, Maintenance, or Operations Localization Security or Privacy Documentation Error Handling and Recovery Integration Other N/A

-Functionality

-Performance, Load, Capacity, or Volume

-Usability

-Reliability or Stability

-Installation, Maintenance, or Operations

-Localization

-Security or Privacy

-Documentation

-Error Handling and Recovery

-Integration

-Other

-N/A

 Field Meaning

-Subsystem A classification of the subsystem most impacted by the bug
+Subsystem A classification of the subsystem most impacted by the bug as

-Affected as follows:
+Affected follows:

 User Interface

 Edit Engine

 Tools

 File

 Installation or Configuration

 Documentation or Packaging

 Document Management System

 Other

 Unknown

 N/A

-Test ID The test identifier (from the test-tracking spreadsheet
+Test ID The test identifier (from the test-tracking spreadsheet described

-described above) corresponding to the test case the engineer
+above) corresponding to the test case the engineer ran that

-ran that uncovered the issue.
-Also allowed are "Ad Hoc",
+uncovered the issue.
+Also allowed are "Ad Hoc", "Other" and

-"Other" and "Unknown".
+"Unknown".

 Version Number The release identifier against which the bug was identified.

-Closed Date The date on which the issue was confirmed fixed or put on
+Closed Date The date on which the issue was confirmed fixed or put on hold,

-hold, which is used only when the issue is in a "closed" or
+which is used only when the issue is in a "closed" or "deferred"

-"deferred" state.
+state.